justice and peaceLove tenderly, act justly and walk humbly with your God - Micah 6:8

 We are promoting Fairtrade in our Parishes, and have recently qualified as a Fairtrade Diocese, meaning that more than 50% of our parishes have become involved!

-Our campaign to become a Fairtrade Diocese began in 2006 with the full support of Bishop Peter, the Diocesan Pastoral Council, and the Council of Priests.
+Our campaign to become a Fairtrade Diocese began in 2006 with the full support of Bishop Peter (now Emeritus), the Diocesan Pastoral Council, and the Council of Priests.

 Why was it important to become a Fairtrade Diocese?